marceljmueller/vid2vid/README.md

 python predict_and_postprocess.py -t ./data/output/demo_run/demo_run_e30.pth
 ```

 The algorithm then uses the images from the `test_folder` of the training run (which it automatically loads from the `*.pth` accompanying `.json`file) as input images for the prediction.
-Also, the audio from the *content* video is added to the result (in the demo there is no audio, but you can try it yourself including audio in the *content* video).
+Also, the audio from the *content* video is added to the result.
 Note that the algorithm by default assumes that the *content* video has the same name (without the `.mp4` ending) as the `test_folder`.
 You could alternatively specify another input folder via the `--input_folder` flag, as well as another *content* video via the `--conditional_video` flag (to see all possible parameters that can be set run the `-h` flag).

 Done, the result is stored under `./data/output/output_images_and_videos/demo_run_e30/video`.